versx/WhMgr/README.md

 * `enable` Enable direct message subscriptions
 * `disable` Disable direct message subscriptions
 * `info` List all Pokemon, Raid, Quest, Invasion, and Gym subscriptions and settings
-* `set-distance`  Set minimum distance to Pokemon, raids, quests, invasions and gyms need to be within.
-(Measured in meters)
+* `set-distance`  Set minimum distance to Pokemon, PvP, raids, quests, invasions and gyms need to be within.
+(Measured in meters) If a distance is set, subscribed geofences will be ignored.
 * `expire` / `expires` Check stripe API when Donor/Supporter subscription expires
 * `set-number` Sets the phone number to use for text message alerts for ultra rare Pokemon